fourstix/Elfos-utils/README.md

 ## scpy
 **Usage:** scpy [-y] *source* *dest*
 Safely copy the file from *source* to the destination file *dest*.
 The scpy command does not over-write directories and will prompt before over-writing an existing destination file.
-The -y option will over-write an existing file without the prompt. *Copy or rename to 'copy' to replace default Elf/OS command in the /bin directory.*
+The -y option will over-write an existing file without the prompt. *Copy or rename 'scpy' to 'copy' to replace default Elf/OS command in the /bin directory.*

 ## xtrim
 **Usage:** xtrim *filename*, where *filename* is an executable file.